amon293/betteram/README.md

 //Temporarely
 // install nodejs on your local machine and
+// install gulp globally on your machine (npm install gulp -g)

 $ npm i -f

+//Temporarely
+While https://github.com/Semantic-Org/Semantic-UI/pull/4567 is not merged into the semantic-ui we have to do this step manually gulp install --gulpfile node_modules/semantic-ui/gulpfile.js
+ * Yes, extend my current settings.
+ * Automatic (Use defaults locations and all components)
+ * Is this your project folder (choose yes)
+ * Where should we put Semantic UI inside your project? ( write: resources/assets/semantic )

 $ ./node_modules/.bin/gulp

 ```

 **3 - Set the Database Configs**